How To Hit A Sand Wedge – What To Keep In Mind

 From the short grass (fairway, fringe, etc.), a sand wedge is played more or less the same as any other iron.
 The loft of the club will allow it to slide under the ball more and send it on a higher trajectory.

-Some typical situations that would call for a sand wedge are:
+Some typical situations where a sand wedge is viable are:

 • the ball is in the sand (of course)